IronGeek/zed-theme-elderberry/README.md

 2. Open the command palette (<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and enter **zed: extensions**.
 3. Search for the **Elderberry** extension and install.
 4. Enter **theme selector: toggle** in the command palette and select the **Elderberry** theme in the dropdown.

+## License

+Copyright © 2025 Jakka Prihatna.
+Licensed under the terms of the [Apache-2.0](LICENSE) license.